twillis/pyramid_appengine/readme.rst

      environment under ./parts/google_appengine .
    - tools such as devappserver, appcfg which are tools distributed with the app engine sdk are put in the buildouts bin directory
+   - a supervisor script to run the dev_appserver.py is generated

 Buildout and Virtualenv